shreyasv11/line/README.md

 To get started, expand the archive (or clone the repository) in the chosen installation folder.

 Start MATLAB and change the active directory to the installation folder.
-Then, add all LINE folders to the path
+Then add all LINE folders to the path
 ```
 addpath(genpath(pwd))
 ```